Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding

 \section{Introduction}

-\IEEEPARstart{T}emporal Video Grounding (TVG), also called language-queried moment retrieval (MR), as a fundamental and challenging task in video understanding, has become increasingly important with the explosion of short videos on the Internet and has received extensive attention from both industry and academia in recent years.
+\IEEEPARstart{T}emporal Video Grounding (TVG), also called language-queried moment retrieval (MR), as a fundamental and challenging task in video understanding, has gained importance with the surge of online videos, attracting significant attention from both academia and industry in recent years.
 Generally, the TVG task refers to a natural language sentence as a query, with the goal of locating the accurate video segment that semantically corresponds to the query~\cite{gao2017tall,anne2017localizing}, and the task is named \emph{Natural Language Video Grounding (NLVG)}.
 With the development of Automatic Speech Recognition (ASR) and Text-to-speech (TTS), speech is becoming an essential medium for Human-Computer Interaction (HCI). \emph{Spoken Language Video Grounding (SLVG)}~\cite{xia2022video} has also gained a lot of attention.
 We find that whether using text or speech as a query, the key to solving TVG lies in video understanding and cross-modal interaction.
-In this work, we devote to the multimodal semantics-driven video understanding, namely, how to aggregate multimodal information for a better video understanding?
+Our work is devoted to multimodal semantics-driven video understanding, namely, how to aggregate multimodal information for better video understanding?